The best golf courses for holidays around Venice

 Way to the North of Veneto a mountainesque course over rolling hills - pretty scenery in the crisp alpine air but strenuous going.Colle Berici

-Short and very hilly course perched on top of a ridge.
-The road to reach the course alone is not for the faint-hearted!
+Short and very hilly course perched on top of a high, sharp ridge - the lane up to reach the course alone is not for the faint-hearted!